 - The crowner?
 This event gave the necessary push for a full-scale revolution!

 - Mention must be made to late cinematographer Adrian Biddle.
-This was the last film he completed before suffering a fatal heart attack, and it was his magnum opus: he manged to capture the shadowy, silhouetted environment of London and its characters, and was able to enable V possessed an atmosphere of anonymity and mystery.
+This was the last film he completed before suffering a fatal heart attack, and it was his magnum opus: he manged to capture the shadowy, silhouetted environment of London and its characters, and enabled V to possess an atmosphere of anonymity and mystery.